-A will should reflect your domestic and financial situation and should be revised every five years or in the event of a life change such as marriage, the birth of a child or the death of a family member.
+A good will should accurately reflect your financial and domestic circumstances, and should be revised at least every five years or in the event that your life experiences a major change (marriage, having a child, the death of a family member etc.).

-– a will made before a marriage is considered invalid and cannot be enforced;
+- Marriage – a will made before a marriage is considered invalid and cannot be enforced;

 Contesting a will

 Wills can be challenged or contested on the basis that the will was:

 - Executed under pressure from parties other than the will-maker when the will-maker was suffering from incapacity;

 A court can also issue a maintenance order if a will does not contain sufficient provisions for a person whom the deceased was obliged to provide for, such as domestic partners, stepchildren, or people who acted as carers for the deceased.

 Applications contesting a will must be made within 6 months of probate having been granted for the contested will.

 If you wish to challenge a will, and require advice, please contact us on email.